Kandern: Museums

-Max Böhlen Museum

 The Bernese painter, Max Böhlen (1902–1971), lived and worked from 1939 in Kandern-Egerten.
 His house is now a restaurant with a museum which retains the impressions of the artist and a cross - section of his work.

 Museumscafé Riedlingen

 The Museumscafe is located in the manor house of the Riedlingen's former tithe barn, built in 1825.
 The museum contains toy collection including over 50 dollhouses and many stuffed bears.